agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

 {% endhighlight python %}

 Did you catch all the errors?
 We could write some error checking in the class, but it would again be a bit tedious.
+Instead, let's implement this using enums.
-Enums will let us represent the suites and ranks, check that they are valid, and order based on value, without writing a lot of extra code.
+Enums will let us represent the suits and ranks, check that they are valid, and order based on value, without writing a lot of extra code.

 ## Playing Cards with Enums